View Current

 6. recognise that an honorary doctorate is not a qualification under the Australian Qualifications Framework, and is therefore not entitled to use the title ‘Doctor’ or ‘Dr’ except where participating in an activity or event associated with the University;

-(29) Recipients of an University Fellow will be:
+(31) Recipients of a University Fellowship will be:

 1. awarded the relevant award or title at a Graduation Ceremony of the University;